waiwai9930/InputShare/README.md

 ## Install

-Note: Currently, this program is not completed yet, and there are some functions unavailable.

 Go to the [release page][https://github.com/BHznJNs/InputShare/releases] and download the latest compressed package, uncompress it and the executable is in it.

 ## Usage